 Dr. Joel Salinas has mirror touch synesthesia, a condition involving cross-wiring in the brain.
 The result is that visual stimuli prompt a response in his touch system.
 He literally feels it when people experience pain.
 Salinas discusses how this strange condition works and how he is able to use it in diagnosis.

 High levels of copper in the body can produce mental health symptoms such as depression, anxiety, and aggression.
 However, most doctors don’t test for copper levels and may prescribe medications like antidepressants instead.
-An author who suffered years with undiagnosed copper toxicity and two expert psychiatrists discuss diagnosis and treatment.

 Mobile health apps are becoming very popular, though some are being shown to have little benefit.
 Few barriers exist to almost anyone entering the field whether they have health expertise or not.
 Privacy is also a concern.
 Experts discuss how people can protect themselves and find apps that do what they want.